 Basilica di Pianabella

-A few hundred meters to the south-east of the Porta Laurentina is a Christian basilica, now known as the Basilica di Pianabella (Pianabella is the modern name of the land to the south of Ostia).
+A few hundred meters to the south-east of the Porta Laurentina, the Laurentine Gate, is a Christian basilica, now known as the Basilica di Pianabella (Pianabella is the modern name of the land to the south of Ostia).
 It was discovered in 1976.
-The presence of one or more churches near the Porta Laurentina is recorded in ancient literature, but the reports are confusing.
+The presence of one or more churches near the Laurentine Gate is recorded in ancient literature, but the reports are confusing.

 The building is quite large: 43.30 x 16.20 m.
 It was erected at the end of the fourth century.
 The area was cleared by destroying tombs, and sometimes walls of mausolea were reused.
 The masonry is opus vittatum.
 All tufa blocks and the bricks were taken from other buildings.
-A road with basalt pavement running along the building could not be used properly at the time of the construction; some of the basalt blocks had been removed and there was debris on the road.
+A road with basalt pavement running along the building could no longer be used properly after the construction: some of the basalt blocks had been removed and there was debris on the road.

 Reconstruction drawing of the basilica.
 Paroli 1993, fig. 3.